Sergio Fiorentini: Biography

-Born in Rome, Fiorentini started his career on stage in the 1960s, and since the early 1970s he began an intense career as a character actor, being often cast in roles of inspectors, police commissioners and men in uniform in poliziotteschi and in crime films and TV-series, such as A Special Cop in Action and Distretto di Polizia.
+Sergio Fiorentini was born in Rome on 29 July 1934.
+He started his career on stage in the 1960s, and since the early 1970s he began an intense career as a character actor, being often cast in roles of inspectors, police commissioners and men in uniform in poliziotteschi and in crime films and TV-series, such as A Special Cop in Action and Distretto di Polizia.
 He most notably portrayed Alfio Cacciapuoti in Il maresciallo Rocca opposite Gigi Proietti.

 Fiorentini was also very active as a voice actor and a dubber.
 He was the official Italian voice actor of Gene Hackman.
 This was a role he shared with his colleague Renato Mori.
 Other actors he dubbed included Eli Wallach and Jack Warden as well as Bill Cosby, Burt Young, Tony Burton, Max von Sydow, Tom Wilkinson, Charles Durning, Patrick McGoohan, Bud Spencer, James Doohan, Mel Brooks and he also voiced Benny Hill in the Italian dubbed version of The Benny Hill Show.
 In Fiorentini's animated voice roles, he dubbed Rafiki in The Lion King franchise.
-Other roles include Bumblelion in The Wuzzles, Alm-Onji in Heidi, Girl of the Alps and Trigger in Robin Hood.
+Other roles include Bumblelion in The Wuzzles, Alm-Onji in Heidi, Girl of the Alps, Trigger in Robin Hood, Br'er Bear, Pete in Trombone Trouble and Walt Disney speaking about fire and water.